When you feel broken, you must remember these truths.

-Our feelings of brokenness can make us sensitive to the hurts that others do not see.
+Our feelings of brokenness can make us sensitive to the hurts others do not see.

 We Love Kindness.
-To love kindness means that we are passionate about being friendly, generous, and considerate to others.
+To love kindness means being passionate about being friendly, generous, and considerate to others.

 Kindness is our first and last response.
-Even when it is not earned or expected, it still may be given.
+But, even when it is not earned or expected, it still may be given.